Virginia Diminished Value Claims

 Below are answers to common questions about Virginia diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Does Virginia allow diminished value claims?
+Does Virginia law allow diminished value claims?

 Still have a question?